 - Do not place directly against the back wall (risk of accidental freezing)

 - Do not leave at room temperature between uses.
-Take the vial out, draw your dose, and put it back.
+Remove the vial, draw the dose, and return it to the refrigerator.
 The entire process should take under two minutes.

 - Do not freeze reconstituted peptides.
-Freeze-thaw cycles cause aggregation and loss of potency.
+Freeze-thaw cycles cause aggregation and loss of potency (Jain et al. 2021, Scientific Reports, PMID 34059716).

 Unreconstituted (lyophilized) peptides are more temperature-stable.
 They can tolerate brief periods at room temperature during shipping.
-But once water is added, degradation accelerates at higher temperatures.
+Once water is added, however, degradation accelerates at higher temperatures.

 Light Sensitivity

 Many peptides are light-sensitive.
-UV and visible light can break down peptide bonds over time.
+UV and visible light can break down peptide structure over time (Kerwin & Remmele 2007, Journal of Pharmaceutical Sciences, PMID 17230445).

 Protection methods: